1. Contingent Liabilities and Commitments (to the extent not provided

 The disclosures of segment wise information is given as per Annexure-A.

-Disclosures as notified under Companies Accounting Standard
+under Companies Accounting Standard Rules 2006, read with Companies

 Earnings Per Share (Basic and Diluted) is as under:

-Joint Ventures of the Company
+Joint Ventures of the Company are:

 (a) Jointly Controlled Entities

-Government of Maharashtra to supply gas to domestic, commercial, Small
+Government of Maharashtra to supply gas to domestic, commercial, small

 industrial consumers and CNG for transport sector in Mumbai.
 The

 (ii) Indraprastha Gas Limited: A Joint Venture with BPCL and Government